About National Landscapes

 Australia is widely regarded as having one of the world’s most distinct and rich environments.
 It is also home to the world’s oldest living culture.
 We have a lifestyle that is admired the world over.
 These assets make Australia one of the world’s most desirable visitor destinations – one that can be better interpreted, promoted and conserved.

 Recognising the need to make Australia more ’digestible’ for visitors, Tourism Australia and Parks Australia have formed a unique tourism and conservation partnership – Australia’s National Landscapes.
-The partnership aims to identify and promote up to 15 of Australia’s exceptional natural and cultural experiences to the international market and to deliver environmental, social and economic outcomes for each region.
+The partnership aims to promote 16 of Australia’s exceptional natural and cultural experiences to the international market and to deliver environmental, social and economic outcomes for each region.

 Tourism Australia and Parks Australia are working with each State to showcase these areas to Australia’s global target audience of Experience Seekers – travelers keen to experience new adventures and destinations unique to Australia.